 Robert’s production company Mezo Entertainment recently completed production on Unspeakable, a limited series for CBC and AMC Studios based on the Canadian Tainted Blood Tragedy.
 Robert served as Executive Producer as well as writing and directing multiple episodes.
 Prior to that, he served as showrunner on Dirk Gently’s Holistic Detective Agency For BBCAmerica, Netflix and AMC Studios.
 Previously he was best known for having been showrunner of the record-breaking Stargate television franchise for MGM.
 He co-created Stargate Atlantis and Stargate Universe, executive produced, wrote, and directed numerous episodes of all three series and the two DTV movies.
 All told, the world-wide hit spanned fourteen years and over three hundred and sixty hours.

-Robert has been nominated and won several awards for both writing and directing, including two Hugo nominations and a Canadian Writer’s Guild award for best dramatic screenplay.
-In 2009, he was presented with a LEO award for Outstanding Achievement for contribution to the British Columbia television industry.
+Robert has been nominated and won several awards for both writing and directing, including two Hugo nominations and a Writers Guild of Canada (WGC) award for best dramatic screenplay.
+In 2009, he was presented with

 With over 20 years of experience developing and producing exceptional content, Erin drives Lark’s strategy and operations, in addition to overseeing the company’s slate of scripted and unscripted content.
 Most recently, Erin executive produced Knowledge Network’s upcoming series Paramedics: Life On The Line, a prequel to the award-winning docu-series Emergency Room: Life + Death at VGH (Knowledge, Discovery Fit).
 Erin has also produced CTV’s successful crime drama Motive (CTV, USA, ABC), and the hit formats The Real Housewives of Toronto and The Real Housewives of Vancouver (Slice).
 Lark’s programs succeed domestically and internationally, having been sold in over 180 territories.
 Other projects include Crash Gallery (CBC), High Moon (Syfy), Mom’s A Medium (CMT), and Gastown Gamble (OWN Canada).